HaoYejia/Anti-Phubber/Algorithm.md

 ## Goal of this algorithm

 Minimum goal (the goal of producing a prototype): Correctly calculate the angle of lowering the head and ignore the problem of errors or shifts (such as zero shift).
 Also, the algorithm should be **universal** as the location of wearing often changes a lot.
+In other words, I should figure out a way to **make sure this device can work smoothly with different wearing location.**